 No more forgetting names as soon as they are provided.
 Drink your green tea.
 Okay, I hope this converts you to a tea drinker, considering its many brain benefits.

 Broccoli is an amazing superfood all around and a superfood for brain health.
 It contains choline, folate, and Vitamin K, all of which contribute to brain health.

 A study in The American Journal of Clinical Nutrition found that foods rich in choline metabolites are important in keeping the structural integrity of cell membranes and signaling during the development of neuron cells.

 And I will hazard to say, that sounds like something we want for our brain cells. improved signaling is essential for cell functioning.

 Eating broccoli is an easy and healthy way to strengthen your brain.
 It is a low-calorie food, and a powerhouse of lots of nutrients such as vitamin C, calcium, and lots of potassium, and vitamin A as well.
 All these nutrients are important for mental health.

 Vitamin K has been associated with improved memory in older adults per studies such as this, as well as this one.
 While you reading this post may not be old, I would venture to say that, optimizing our vitamin K consumption can help your brain health too now and in the future.

 Please note that a reduction in intake may be recommended by your doctor if you are taking certain medications.

-Also, compounds in broccoli such as sulforaphane and Kaempferol, vitamin C and E, have an antioxidant effect in the brain.
-Researchers also propose that these phytochemicals also activate the brains own production of antioxidant through various pathways such as Nr2f pathway.
+Also, compounds in broccoli such as sulforaphane and Kaempferol, vitamins C and E, have an antioxidant effect in the brain.
+Researchers also propose that these phytochemicals also activate the brain’s own production of antioxidants through various pathways such as the Nr2f pathway.

 This is a powerful way to keep your brain healthy.
 The Nr2f is the brain’s most powerful source of natural antioxidants, and activating it or optimizing it goes a long way in keeping your brain healthy.